AUTISM SELF-DIAGNOSIS…YAY OR NAY?

 “PROFESSIONAL DIAGNOSIS CAN BE UNAFFORDABLE.”

 Not everyone can afford an official autism diagnosis.
 Not everyone can afford health insurance.
 Not every insurance covers everything, in full, or at all.
 Insurances may have deductibles and co-pays.
-A professional autism diagnosis requires the finances to cover the cost.
+The financial accessibility of an official autism diagnosis varies hugely by country.
 If someone doesn’t have that financial access, they may be unable to get a professional diagnosis.

 “PROFESSIONAL DIAGNOSIS CAN BE INACCESSIBLE.”

-Have you been through a professional diagnostic process?
-Depending on a person’s circumstances it can be a completely impossible undertaking.
-It’s hours of appointments, travel, waiting, tests, social interaction, asking and answering questions, being questioned about your every struggle, suffering, weakness, lack, deficit, usually all in an unfamiliar, inaccessible environment.
+Depending on a person’s circumstances, the official diagnostic process can be a completely impossible undertaking for autistic people.
+It’s hours of repeated appointments, travel, waiting, tests, social interaction, asking and answering questions, being questioned about your every struggle, suffering, weakness, lack, deficit.
+Additionally, this all often happens in an unfamiliar, inaccessible environment.

 Some autistic people manage this fine.
 Others struggle through it.
 And for some, it is not doable.
 I was lucky that I was somewhat healthy when I got my diagnosis, so I managed.
 It took me months to recover, but I made it through.
-If I had to get a diagnosis today, I would not be able to make it through the process.
+If I had to get a diagnosis today, I don’t think I would be able to make it through the process.

 “PROFESSIONAL DIAGNOSIS IS BIASED.”